-“I often hear that I should be glad that I got 6 months [only].
-I don’t quite understand why there should be so much happiness in me, because six months of life are important to me.
+“I often hear that I should be glad I got six months [only].
+I don’t quite understand why there should be so much happiness in me because six months of life are important to me.
 Perhaps, someone can donate them to a pre-trial detention center or a penal colony, but I was not going to give my life to anyone.”

 Katsiaryna Barysevich spent six months in prison after having been convicted on the charges in the so-called “zero ppm” case.
-She allegedly disclosed confidential medical information of Raman Bandarenka who had been beaten to death, by quoting his doctor on the absence of alcohol in Raman’s blood – contrary to the official statements.
+She allegedly disclosed confidential medical information about Raman Bandarenka, who had been beaten to death, by quoting his doctor on the absence of alcohol in Raman’s blood – contrary to the official statements.